FifthRooter/to-the-moon/README.md

 **Project installation Guide**

  - The project uses SFML (Simple and Fast Multimedia Library) to build all graphical/interactive parts of the game
- - In addition, some additional libraries for general Math and for solving ODEs are used
+ - In addition, some additional libraries for general Math and for solving ODEs are used.
+These are all contained in the collection of libraries 'boost'
  - The project is set up and compiled in Visual Studio 2017

  **_setting up SFML in Visual Studio_**